seanpatrickmcdonald/cs480McDonald/PA4/README.md

 ## Building and Running

-To build this project there are two options.
-One is to use CMake, the second option is to use the provided Makefile which is used as usual.

-Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.
+The building of the project is done using CMake, installation with apt-get or brew may be necessary.

 ### CMake Instructions

-The building of the project is done using CMake, installation with apt-get or brew may be necessary.
 Currently shaders must reside in a separate folder in the source directory, i.e. not in the build folder.
 See Command-Line Argument/Shaders for more.

 ```bash
 mkdir build